St. Patrick’s Day is a little bit over a month away, but there’s a year-round movement that honors the same color.

 My tent: Big Agnes Copper Spur UL4

-Stay on Designated Paths
+Stay on Designated TRAILS

 By donating to or volunteering with parks and wildlife organizations that help raise awareness of these practices and actively preserve precious slivers of our planet for the public’s enjoyment, you are making a difference for generations to come.
 Pay it forward for everyone to enjoy our beautiful world!